-Austria’s fairytale village Hallstatt is nothing short of a story-book village–nestled in the Dachstein mountains on the banks of a lake by the same name.
-Lush green mountains, pristine lake with graceful swans, pretty little timber houses stacked atop each other–this idyllic postcard-perfect village and its scenic surroundings will take your breath away.
+Austria’s fairytale village Hallstatt is nothing short of a fairy-tale—a village nestled in the Dachstein mountains on the banks of a lake by the same name.
+Lush green mountains, pristine lake with graceful swans, and pretty little timber houses stacked atop each other, this idyllic postcard-perfect village and its scenic surroundings will take your breath away.

 Hallstatt is a village in the Salzkammergut region of Upper Austria.

 Hallstatt became famous in the prehistoric age because of its salt productions and is a UNESCO World Heritage site.

 Buses as well as trains run from Salzburg to Hallstatt; journey time is approximately 3hrs.
 If you are coming from Vienna take the train to Attnang-Puchheim.
 From Attnang-Puchheim catch the train towards Bad Ischl, then transfer to a train to Hallstatt/Obertraun, or catch a bus as we did (details below).

 We took bus #150 from Salzburg to Bad Ischl, approximate journey time of 90 minutes.
 From Bad Ischl we boarded bus #543 from slot C. Bus numbers 542/543 go towards Hallstatt/Dachstein/Obertraun.

 We enjoyed the bus ride—rolling green hills, meadows with happy cows, cute houses, and charming villages.

 If arriving by train, you need to take the ferry to Hallstatt.
 Hallstatt’s passenger ferry is timed with the trains arriving here.